OliverColeman/hivis/README.md

 If you run into problems or issues, please use the issues section that comes with this repository.

-## Supporting Organisations
+## Credits

+Concept: Phil Poronnik (University of Sydney) and Oliver Bown (University of New South Wales).
+Programming: Oliver Coleman, Narayan Sankaran.

-This library is developed by the Interactive Media Lab at the University of New South Wales, Australia with funding from the University of Sydney Medical School, Faculty of Science.
+This library was developed in collaboration between the School of Medical Sciences at the University of Sydney and the Interactive Media Lab in Art and Design at the University of New South Wales.
+The library was funded  by a University of Sydney Large Education Innovation grant.